msbrown/bang_comments_dnld/README.md

 This is a variation of v 1.1 code from Facebook Comment Scraper Userscript https://github.com/disrex-group/FB-Comments-Exporter-User-script

-Modifies name of file to formate {account}__{postid}__datetime.json It uses the url to extract the account and post id assuming this logic: https://www.facebook.com/{accountname}/posts/{postid}]
+Modifies name of file to formate {account}__{postid}__datetime.json It uses the url to extract the account and post id assuming this logic: https://www.facebook.com/{accountname}/posts/{postid}
-- replaces . with - for naming.
+- Replaces . with - for naming.

 # Install
 1. **Install Extension & check permissions**: [Tampermonkey](https://tampermonkey.net/) (Chrome/Edge) or [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) (Firefox)